alexjhetherington/footnotesforthefuture/content/words/godot-identifying-materials/index.md

 Notice how the collision shape is like a "wrapper" around the actual model geometry.

 **All that is to say:** this separation of visual mesh and collision shape influences API design in a way that makes it difficult for us to identify the material at a given point.
+See Appendix 2.

 In Godot: